Feilong-Agent/OneVision-Encoder/README.md

 ## 🔍 Introduction

-Video understanding models face a fundamental trade-off: processing more frames captures richer temporal information but increases computation quadratically.
-Traditional approaches address this through sparse frame sampling, but this discards fine-grained motion dynamics and treats all spatial regions equally, wasting computation on static backgrounds.
+Video understanding models face a fundamental trade-off: incorporating more frames enables richer temporal reasoning but increases computational cost quadratically.
+Conventional approaches mitigate this by sparsely sampling frames, however, this strategy discards fine-grained motion dynamics and treats all spatial regions uniformly, resulting in wasted computation on static content.

-We present OneVision Encoder, a vision transformer that resolves this trade-off using principles from HEVC (High-Efficiency Video Coding) video compression.
-Instead of sampling sparse frames densely (all patches from few frames), we sample dense frames sparsely (important patches from many frames).
-Our codec-style patch selection identifies temporally-salient regions with motion, object interactions, or semantic changes and processes only these informative patches.
+We introduce OneVision Encoder, a vision transformer that resolves this trade-off by drawing inspiration from HEVC (High-Efficiency Video Coding).
+Rather than densely processing all patches from a few frames, OneVision Encoder sparsely selects informative patches from many frames.
+This codec-inspired patch selection mechanism identifies temporally salient regions (e.g., motion, object interactions, and semantic changes) and allocates computation exclusively to these informative areas.

-Combined with global contrastive learning using a 2M concept memory bank, OneVision Encoder achieves state-of-the-art results on video benchmarks (MVBench, VideoMME, Perception Test) and image understanding tasks (DocVQA, ChartQA, OCRBench).
+Coupled with global contrastive learning over a 2M-scale concept memory bank, OneVision Encoder achieves state-of-the-art performance across major video benchmarks (MVBench, VideoMME, Perception Test), while also delivering strong results on image understanding tasks (DocVQA, ChartQA, and OCRBench).

 ### Method Overview